 If this is set to "Yes", then any image that you view with the form will be stretched shrunk as necessary to make it exactly fill the image object on the form.
 As long as all of your images have the same aspect ratio as each other and as the image object, all will be well.
 (Aspect ratio: The answer you get if you divide the height of the image by its width.)
 Even if all of your images have the same aspect ratio, you may still regret having "Scale" set to "Yes" because it will hide problems.
 If your images are bigger than they need be to fill the box on the form, you are wasting disc space.
 If they are smaller, you are not getting a "better" picture just because you've blown it up.
 In extreme cases, you'll see pixellation... the little squares, one per enlarged pixel.

-If your images do not all have the same aspect ratio as the image object on the form, then if "Scale" is set to "Yes", the images will be displayed with distortion.
-A panorama will fit in a square... as long as you don't mind it being "squished" in its horizontal dimension.
+Prior to ooBase 3.1, if your images did not all have the same aspect ratio as the image object on the form, then if "Scale" was set to "Yes", the images were displayed with distortion.
+(The absence of this feature is a flaw in some slide show/ screensaver applications) A panorama will fit in a square... as long as you don't mind it being "squished" in its horizontal dimension.
+Happily, from ooBase 3.1 this is no longer a problem.
+With 3.1, we were given an additional choice: "Keep Ratio", which is what you will usually want.

 So!
 What are the disadvantages of setting "Scale" to "No"?